 Sustainable Living House

-A joint initiative between Alice Solar City and Desert Smart COOLmob, this private home had over 18 energy and water saving devices installed.
 Energy efficient measures included installation of an external skin and adjustable shading, solar hot water, solar power, LED lighting,energy efficient appliances and an LCD energy use display showing energy generation and consumption.
 You can read about these here.

 Self-guided tours gave visitors an insight into the latest energy and water saving technology.
 You can download a copy of the guide booklet here.